Zavtramen/FetchSSRProblem/README.md

 ## Problems shown

 Project has two pages Index and Test.
-On the Test page where are two components: Foo and Bar Both components utilizes Fetch to get data (using promise with setTimeout here for emulating real XHR) Foo has 500ms data retriving duration.
+On the Test page where are two components: Foo and Bar.
+Both components utilizes Fetch to get data (use Promise with setTimeout to emulate real XHR).
+Foo has 500ms data retriving duration.
 Bar has 100ms data retriving duration.

 1. If we open the Test Page in runtime (client-side render) from the Index page (where is a link Test Page) Fetch inside Foo and Bar components runs asynchronously as can be seen in console:
 * Test Page Created